jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/shebang-doc.md

 With a little bit of sorcery a Venice script can be run as a Unix *Shebang* script.

-## REPL based Venice Shebang Script
+## REPL based Venice Shebang script

 This *shebang* demo uses the Venice interpreter from an installed Venice REPL, giving the script access to all the 3rd party libraries installed within the REPL.